 The Netherlands made the semi-finals of the 2014 World Cup in Brazil with a squad that was less star-studded.
 The impressive management of Louis van Gaal played a major role in them finishing third, beating Brazil in the play-off to claim that honour.

 The Netherlands were knocked out of the tournament by Argentina in the semi-finals, but not before exacting revenge on Spain in the group stage with a 5-1 drubbing inspired by Robin van Persie's diving header.

 The Netherlands endured a dark patch after the 2014 World Cup and failed to qualify for the 2018 edition, but they regrouped after Ronald Koeman took over and made the final of the first ever UEFA Nations League.
 There, they were beaten by Portugal.

-In November, 2019 they sealed qualification for their 10th European Championships, booking their place for the 2020 Euros with a victory over Northern Ireland, the tournament is still yet to be played as a result of the COVID-19 pandemic.
+In November, 2019 they sealed qualification for their 10th European Championships, booking their place for the 2020 Euros with a victory over Northern Ireland.

 The current generation of Dutch national team players includes star names such as Virgil van Dijk, Matthijs de Ligt and Quincy Promes.

-Johan Cruyff was the player who immortalised "Total Football", which has had an influence on not only Dutch domestic international football, but also the European game as a whole, inspiring the philosophies of a number of great modern coaches such as Pep Guardiola.
+Johan Cruyff was the player who immortalised 'Total Football', which has had an influence on not only Dutch domestic international soccer, but also the European game as a whole, inspiring the philosophies of a number of great modern coaches such as Pep Guardiola.